kristlyuen/todo-list/README.md

-# Todo list app
+# To do list app

+To do list using React, JavaScript, and vanilla CSS.

-Basic todo list using React.
-This started as part of a React course and I've updated the CSS and am planning on adding delete functionality.
+This started as a shopping list exercise in a React course.
+I've changed it to a to do list and have updated the styling.

+Plans:
+- Add delete functionality
+- Add strikethrough when task is finished
+- Add undo